Albert0i/DONGDICT/README.md

 );
 ```

-Duplicated words are rejected because it violates primary key constraint.
-We have two ways to handle duplicated entry:
+Duplicated words are rejected as it violates primary key constraint.
+However, there are two ways to handle duplicated entries:
 1. Keep the first description by ignoring the last;
 2. Keep the last description by overwriting the first;

 Some RDBMS has [UPSERT](https://www.cockroachlabs.com/blog/sql-upsert/) command while others provides `INSERT … ON DUPLICATE KEY UPDATE` or similar construct so that it's *not* necessary to check existence first.

-To keep the first, we can this in MySQL 8:
+To keep the first, we do this in MySQL 8:
 ```
 INSERT INTO dictionary (word, description)
 VALUES ("word", 'Lorem ipsum dolor sit amet consectetur adipisicing elit.')
 ON DUPLICATE KEY UPDATE word = word;
 ```

-To keep the last, we can this in MySQL 8:
+To keep the last, we do this in MySQL 8:
 ```
 INSERT INTO dictionary (word, description)
 VALUES ('word', 'Lorem ipsum dolor sit amet consectetur adipisicing elit.')
-ON DUPLICATE KEY UPDATE
-description = VALUES(description)
+ON DUPLICATE KEY UPDATE description = VALUES(description)
 ```

-As of synonym group, the basic idea is by spliting the group into independent entries each with the same description.
+As for **synonym group**, the idea is to split them into independent entries and each with identical description.

 ### IV.
 From then to now...

-To keep the last, we can this in Redis:
+To keep the last, we do this in Redis:
 ```
 HSET "word" description "Lorem ipsum dolor sit amet consectetur adipisicing elit."
 ```

 [HSET](https://redis.io/docs/latest/commands/hset/) sets the specified fields to their respective values in the hash stored at key.
-To keep the first, we can this in Redis:
+To keep the first, we do this in Redis:
 ```
 HSETNX "word" description "Lorem ipsum dolor sit amet consectetur adipisicing elit."
 ```